utshomax/postman-docs/src/pages/docs/designing-and-developing-your-api/mocking-data/mock-servers-overview.md

 warning: false
 ---

-Postman enables you to create mock servers to assist with API development and testing.
+Postman enables you to create _mock servers_ to assist with API development and testing.
 A mock server simulates the behavior of a real API server by accepting requests and returning responses.
 The responses can include example data similar to what your API would return in a production environment.

-To view existing mock servers in your workspace, or to create a new mock server, select **Mock Servers** in the side bar.
+To view existing mock servers in your workspace, or to create a new mock server, select **Mock Servers** in the sidebar.

 ## Contents